 How to tell if your client losing lashes is your fault or not.

 It's a new day of lashing but it's the same old story...
-Your inbox is littered with clients claiming that their lashes are falling out.
+Your inbox is littered with clients asking 'why do my eyelash extensions fall out so quickly!'

 Of course, they think it's your fault and most likely you think it's theirs!